https://www.humantruth.info/canada.html

 Health:

 Canada does relatively well in encouraging good health, compared to many other countries.
-Canada comes in the best 20 for its food aid and health contributions and WHO compliance32 (the lowest in The Americas) and in its average life expectancy11 (the highest in The Americas).
-It does better than average for its adolescent birth rate33 (the best in The Americas).
-But, things could still be better.
-Canada does worse than average for its suicide rate34, its fertility rate14, its smoking rate35 (one of the highest in The Americas), its alcohol consumption rate36 and in its immunizations take-up37 (amongst the worst in The Americas).
+Canada comes in the best 20 when it comes to its food aid and health contributions and WHO compliance32 (the lowest in The Americas) and in its average life expectancy11 (the highest in The Americas).
+It does better than average in terms of its adolescent birth rate33 (the lowest in The Americas).
+Canada does not succeed in everything, however.
+Canada does worse than average for its suicide rate34, its fertility rate14, its smoking rate35 (amongst the highest in The Americas), its alcohol consumption rate36 and in its immunizations take-up37 (one of the worst in The Americas).
 The number of overweight adults has increased by 14% during the last 40 years.
 Life expectancy in Canada in 1990 was the seventh highest in the world, at 77.4yrs.
 It improved this by another +4.9yrs in the 30 years from 1990, although less than the global average of +7.9yrs.
 Canada's peak fertility rate was 3.81 in 1960.Life Expectancy Higher is better11 | ||

 ---|---|---|